 It's best to check the official Cincinnati Zoo website for rates before visiting.
 Tickets are generally cheaper if purchased in advance and you can also avoid waiting in lines if you do so.

-Check out the current entrance fees at The Cincinnati Zoo.
+Check out the current ticket prices and entrance fees at The Cincinnati Zoo.

 Visitors should budget about 4 hours if they want to hit most of the exhibits in the zoo.